Blog Product ManagementThe Best Product Management Books for Startups in 2024

 It draws from Cagan's experience in product management and offers a new kind of framework for success.

-Cagan outlines the roles of the product manager, designer, engineers, and the head of product or CPO.
+Cagan outlines the roles of the product manager and owners, designer, engineers, and the head of product or CPO.
 He illustrates how each role's focus on customer needs, market knowledge, and continuous improvement contributes to success.

 He also explains how to generate inspiration, insight, and motivation from customers and team members.